Shashankk2601/aws-cloud-security-posture-assessment/README.md

 - S3 public access controls
 - Password policy enforcement

-Remaining failures after remediation are primarily enterprise-scale controls not applicable to a standalone personal AWS account, or require additional service dependencies beyond this project's scope.
+Remaining findings were intentionally not remediated in this phase, as they require organization-level controls or extended service configurations.
+The focus of this project was on high-impact identity and logging risks.

 ---